josephkb87/Matlab_Octave/README.md

  * Matrix arithmetic operations and array arithmetic operations.
  * Basic Operations on Electrical, Magnetic and ElectroMagnetc Circuits in Matlab.
  * Transformers circuits
- * Types of Signals and Operations on them
+ * Types of Signals and Operations
-And more........

-# Reference Text has been added as a pdf for usage.
+# Reference Text for usage has been added as a pdf.
 MATLAB - Programming with MATLAB for Beginners, A Practical Introduction To Programming And Problem Solving